 Another looming problem for firms who rely upon engaging workers who are not paid directly through the firm's payroll, is the potential to suddenly find these workers have accrued employment and pensions rights.
 If you engage 'self-employed' workers to carry out work where they effectively only provide you with their labour … then please contact us to discuss the 'employment status' issues involved.
 There are significant and hidden taxation and penalty issues that can affect this kind of working arrangement, which is typically found in the construction, logistics and taxis-driver sectors, to name but three.
 The HMRC are increasing taking a hard-line on those firms who engage in disguised employment, and reports of companies and individuals be forced out of business into insolvency over large back-duty assessments are on the increase.

 We have already identified the staging dates and account references for all of our clients and started scheduling the steps that they will need to taken in the run-up to auto enrolment.

 Most employers will already have received a letter from the Pension Regulator giving you a unique ‘letter code’ and advising you of your staging date.

 You can always obtain the same information online by clicking here and enter your PAYE Reference and/or Payroll Accounts Office Reference Number as required.

 Take a look at this useful summary page of the actions you as the employer will need to take to complete the auto-enrolment process.

-The Pension Regulator provides an excellant interactive enrolment planner we recommend you use to help you prepare.
-It provides clear and consise guidence on what steps you should take and when you shoud start and complete them by.
+The Pension Regulator provides an excellent interactive enrolment planner we recommend you use to help you prepare.
+It provides clear and consist guidance on what steps you should take and when you shod start and complete them by.